immobiliare/RealHTTP/Documentation/HTTPRequest.md

 ### Set JSON Body

 Most of the time you need to pass some JSON data inside the body of the requests.
-IndomioHTTP offer the `json()` method to pass JSON data.
+RealHTTP offer the `json()` method to pass JSON data.

 `json()` method accepts two kind of data:
 - `Any` which is converted via `JSONSerialization` to a valid json structure.